 When it comes to a sourdough bread recipe, I think the actual amounts of water and flour are the least important.
 In fact, I make bread by eye a lot and just tip in flour and water and mix it until it feels right.

 This means some days it is really wet, other days not so much.
 The point is, don’t get too hung up on the amount of water and flour in the actual recipe.
 Sourdough recipes can range in hydration, usually between 65-80%.
-If you’ve got a good starter with a low acid load, it can handle the wet dough.
+It can handle the wet dough if you’ve got a good starter with a low acid load.

 The flour type